Initial example

 test_rss_2D_method0.fits

-RSS version of the previous 3D data cube
+RSS version of 3D cube

 test_detector_2D_method0.fits